Gabe-Velasquez/README_Generator/README_Generator.md

   We installed inquirer into this project to get these nice nifty prompts to show up to ask us questions.

   ## Usage <a name='usage'></a>
-  Our project will need to be run in the command terminal with the command "node index.js" which will start to ask you a list of questions you need to fill out a README doc to put on your applications.
+  Our project will need to be run in the command terminal with the command "node index.js" which will start to ask you a list of questions you need to fill out a README doc to put on your applications.<br>
 ![Alt text](./README_Generator.webm)
   ## Licenses <a name='license'></a>